VahidFarahmandian/Jinget/01-Miscellaneous/SourceGenerator/Jinget.SourceGenerator/README.md

 `PreserveOriginalType`: This is an optional attribute which is used to preserve property's original type while transformation.
 By default all reference types are included in transformation.

+`IgnoreMapping`: This is an optional attribute which is used to ignore a property in efcore mapping configuration.

 `Count`: Just same as `AppendPropertyToReadModel` this attribute is used to add new custom property to readonly model.
 Other aggregation such as `Sum`, `Average`, `Max` and `Min` are also supported.
-For these aggregation attributes, there is a parameter called `ignoredMappping` that when is set to `true` cause the property to be ignored while generating the ReadOnly model mapping configuration.
+For these aggregation attributes, there is an argument called `ignoreMappping` that has same effect as `IgnoreMapping` attribute.
+Default value for this argument is `true`.

 Finally above mentioned code will produced the following readonly model: